 6. The Music Lesson by Victor Wooten

 The Music Lesson is a fantastic account of Wooten’s ideas on the spirituality of musicianship as well as the spiritual journey that can be taken by playing music.
 Victor Wooten describes his many ideas and ways of thinking in this book as well as many other spiritual music lessons.
-Music is fully capable of having a spiritual affect on anyone.
+Music is fully capable of having a spiritual effect on anyone.
 Read The Music Lesson to find out why.

 7. Outliers by Malcolm Gladwell

 “Outliers” is Malcolm Gladwell’s account of a specific type of person deemed an “outlier.”
-Gladwell compares successful people such as Mozart and Bill Gates and builds a case of how many successful people become successful on a tide of advantages that were the result of dedication, hard work, planning and putting in the hours, as opposed to pure talent and genius.
-This is great read for any musician because it puts “talent” in the right perspective, After reading this book you will realize that indeed “genius” is something that is created, not something that is a gift or inborn.
+Gladwell compares successful people such as Mozart and Bill Gates and builds a case of how many successful people become successful on a tide of advantages that were the result of dedication, hard work, planning, and putting in the hours, as opposed to pure talent and genius.
+This is a great read for any musician because it puts “talent” in the right perspective, After reading this book you will realize that indeed “genius” is something that is created, not something that is a gift or inborn.
 You have all the genius and talent you need.

 8. The Talent Code by Daniel Coyle

 Daniel Coyle wrote the Talent Code to prove successful, talented people are not “born,” they are grown.
-The Talent Code is a fantastic read for any musician because it offers many of Coyle’s methods of coaching, motivation and training.
-With useful tips of how to become great at anything, this book can easily be applied to playing guitar and teach you how to be great at what you do.
+The Talent Code is a fantastic read for any musician because it offers many of Coyle’s methods of coaching, motivation, and training.
+With useful tips on how to become great at anything, this book can easily be applied to playing guitar and teach you how to be great at what you do.
 This MUST read will help you realize that “YES, you do have all the talent it takes” to become as good at guitar as you would like to be.

 9. The Power of the Subconscious Mind by Dr. Joseph Murphy